ROCm/rocBLAS/docs/source/install.rst

    cmake -DBUILD_BOOST=OFF ../../deps   # assuming boost is installed through package manager as above make -j$(nproc) install

-Build Library and Client Using Individual Commands
+Build library and client using individual commands
 --------------------------------------------------

 Once dependencies are available on the system, it is possible to